 The layer 2 of NR is split into the following sublayers: Medium Access Control (MAC), Radio Link Control (RLC), Packet Data Convergence Protocol (PDCP) and Service Data Adaptation Protocol (SDAP).
-The two figures below depict the Layer 2 architecture for downlink and uplink, where:
+Considering the BH link in IAB network, the BAP layer will be included additionally.
+The figures below depict the Layer 2 architecture for downlink and uplink in access link and BH link, where: